andrejladislav-kovac/jira-time-tracker-pro/README.md

 # Jira Time Tacker Pro

-## or how to make high-quality multiplatform app
+or how to make high-quality "every-platform" app

 # You can run it on
 * Android